Papal inauguration: Receiving the pallium and the Piscatory Ring

 After the pallium was bestowed and before the Ring of the Fisherman was presented, Cardinal Stephen Kim Sou-hwan, as the senior cardinal-priest, pronounced the formal prayer for the new pope.

-Cardinal Angelo Sodano, as the senior cardinal-bishop, formally presented the Ring of the Fisherman to the pope.
+Cardinal Angelo Sodano, as the vice dean of the college of cardinals and secretary of state, formally presented the Ring of the Fisherman to the pope.
+As the pope himself was the dean, he put on the ring by himself.

 Act of homage

-Instead of having each of the more than one hundred cardinals kneel before the pope individually to do him homage, twelve people, lay as well as clerical, did so: the senior Cardinal bishop Angelo Sodano, the Cardinal protopriest Stephen Kim Sou-hwan, the Cardinal protodeacon Jorge Medina, Bishop Andrea Erba the bishop of Benedict's former suburbicarian diocese of Velletri-Segni, Father Enrico Pomili the priest serving as pastor of Benedict's former titular church Santa Maria Consolatrice al Tiburtino when he was a Cardinal priest, a deacon, a religious brother, a Benedictine nun, a married couple from Korea, and a young woman from Sri Lanka and a young man from the Democratic Republic of the Congo, each of whom had been recently confirmed.
+Instead of having each of the more than one hundred cardinals kneel before the pope individually to do him homage, twelve people, lay as well as clerical, did so: Senior Cardinal Bishop Angelo Sodano, Cardinal Protopriest Stephen Kim Sou-hwan, Cardinal Protodeacon Jorge Medina, Bishop Andrea Erba of Benedict's former suburbicarian diocese of Velletri-Segni, Father Enrico Pomili from Benedict's former titular church Santa Maria Consolatrice al Tiburtino when he was a cardinal priest, a deacon, a religious brother, a Benedictine nun, a married couple from Korea, a young woman from Sri Lanka, and a young man from the Democratic Republic of the Congo, each of whom had been recently confirmed.